 Ducal Palace, for the regal and the Baroque

-Guimarães Castle, for the knights and kings (and swallows with coconuts)
+Guimarães Castle, for the knights and kings… and swallows bearing coconuts.
+(See pictured actual swallows.)

 My wand, please.
 Thank you, Raven.

-My earlier trip to Southern Portugal discovered me the joy in finding azulejo design in all things architectural.
-The blue tile art is a cultural staple borrowed from the decadence of Moorish influence in the southern part of the country, and I’ve only so far seen this in Portugal.
+My earlier trip to Southern Portugal discovered me a joy in finding azulejo design in all things architectural.
+This blue tile art is a cultural staple borrowed from the decadence of Moorish influence in the southern part of the country, and I’ve only so far seen this in Portugal.
 It’s so gorgeous!

 Enjoy continuous non-boring skips in and out of São Bento train station.

 While we’re on architecture, a few more gorgeous stumble-upons in Porto, including The Majestic Cafe, another Rowling spot where it is mused she collected ideas for Harry Potter upon napkins:

 Another train ride about an hour north of Porto will take you to Braga, another charming, medieval town with all the old churches you could ever want to admire.
 The real draw to Braga though was Bom Jesus do Monte, a mazelike series of geometrically astounding staircases leading up to a sanctuary in the mountains.
 We found it more amazing to start at the top and work down, passing a Rio de Janeiro like Jesus on the Mountain, and then gazing back up at the workout of stairs you just came down.
 Such views!

 Treats to Ensure You Enjoy!